 Driving Value For Producers

 CarbonCure provides a way to do this through a process of CO2 utilization – adding CO2 to fresh concrete while it is mixed and batched.
-This has no negative impact on compressive strength and, in many cases, strength increases.
+This has no negative impact on compressive strength.
 One large regional producer reduced cement content by 10% in a high performance mix and achieved compressive strength increases at both seven and 28 days.

 Extensive testing has also verified that there are no adverse impacts on durability.
 This was found to be the case in studies conducted by the University of Toronto, the U.S. State Department of Transportation, and others.

 With CarbonCure, producers can easily supply low-carbon concrete and position themselves as a more sustainable solution.

 CarbonCure is used in nearly 300 ready mix plants worldwide.
 Since launching in Canada in 2016, the technology has been adopted across the U.S. and international expansion is focused on regions including Asia, Australia, and Mexico.

 CO2 utilization is still a relatively new way to produce concrete and producers stand to benefit in three key ways:

 1. Improved profitability

 Decrease costs and improve business operations with a proven technology that reduces cement content by as much as 7%, and requires no upfront capital investment.